BLCM/bl3mods/Aaron0000/Balands/README.md

 TORGUE LEGENDARY GUNS
 ---------------------
-Alchemist - No change.
+Alchemist - No change other than a possible damage adjustment.

-Bearcat - No change.
+Bearcat - No change other than a possible damage adjustment.

 Contained Blast - Consecutive-hit bonus set to 2.5% per stack.

-Hotfoot Teddy - No change.
+Hotfoot Teddy - No change other than a possible damage adjustment.

-Juliet's Dazzle - No change.
+Juliet's Dazzle - No change other than a possible damage adjustment.

-Laser-Sploder - No change.
+Laser-Sploder - No change other than a possible damage adjustment.

-Lovable Rogue - No change.
+Lovable Rogue - No change other than a possible damage adjustment.

-Try-Bolt - No change.
+Try-Bolt - No change other than a possible damage adjustment.

 Breeder - Child projectile gravity increased by 76%, splash radius increased to 150.

  ┗----Rationale: The increased gravity allows the child projectiles to fall much faster, and the radius boost helps to ensure those explosions actually hit something.

-Craps - No change.
+Craps - No change other than a possible damage adjustment.

-Devastator - No change.
+Devastator - No change other than a possible damage adjustment.

 Devil's Foursum - Base splash radius set to 245.

-Echo - No change.
+Echo - No change other than a possible damage adjustment.

-Girth Blaster Elite - No change.
+Girth Blaster Elite - No change other than a possible damage adjustment.

 Moonfire - Critical hit damage set to 50%, amp damage set to 100%, accuracy improved by 60%, vertical recoil improved by 135%, horizontal recoil improved by 35%, weapon sway heavily reduced by 90%, equip time improved by 40%.